tiagodusilva/IART-Proj-1/README.md

 ### Required Software

 - Python 3.7 or above
-- Numpy and MatPlotLib modules ~ If you wish to plot the solution (`--plot`)
+- Numpy and MatPlotLib modules ~ Required only for plotting the solution (`--plot` flag)

 or

-- PyPy3 ~ For faster execution, cannot render plots
+- PyPy3 ~ Faster execution, cannot render plots however

 ### Execution